David Knezek

 David M. Knezek Jr. (born August 13, 1986) is an American politician who represents the 8th district on the Wayne County Commission.
 He is a member of the Democratic Party.
 Prior to his appointment to the Wayne County Commission in 2020, he served as a member of the Michigan Senate from 2015 to 2018 and as a member of the Michigan House of Representatives from 2013 to 2014.

+Knezek was defeated in the August 2018 Michigan Senate District 5 Democratic Primary by dark horse candidate Betty Jean Alexander who reported spending nothing on the campaign.

 Education and early career

 Knezek has a bachelor's degree in political science from the University of Michigan-Dearborn.
 He then served in the U.S. military as a scout sniper platoon member in the United States Marine Corps, completing two tours of duty in Iraq.
 He was honorably discharged in 2014, having risen to the rank of sergeant.